Circus House: Early and commercial uses

 The house was commissioned in the 1890s by the circus owner Peter Sells of Sells Brothers Circus.
 Yost & Packard designed the house with influence from the Sells family trip to California in 1891.
-The dramatic rooflines, curved Moorish style windows, and terracotta-tile roof suggest a similar profile to that of a circus big top.
+The dramatic rooflines, curved Moorish style windows, and Ludowici-tile roof suggest a similar profile to that of a circus big top.
 The firm also designed the carriage house, occupied by the servants of the Sells family.
 The house was completed in 1895.
 Once settled in the new residence, the Sells' furnished the house with pieces from their travels around the world, creating a lavish and exotic feel to the interior.
 Sells built it to placate his wife Mary, who did not share his enthusiasm for the circus, animals, and the frequent travels the business involved.
 Mary was alleged to have taken an affair with William Bott, the wealthy owner of the Bott Brothers' Billiards and Saloon.

 Urban legends recall that the Sells kept lions or elephants in the house's basement or carriage house, and that a carousel was installed in the house's third floor, though no evidence supports the legends.

 The Sells family occupied the house until 1899, when Peter and Mary divorced due to her alleged infidelity.
 The ensuing divorce trial was front-page news, as Columbusites became fascinated with the scandalous circumstances the divorce was filed upon.
 Peter Sells gained the split from his wife in December 1900 and removed her from his home.
 Since Peter's death in 1904, the usage of the Sells Brothers house has varied greatly, ranging from a nursery school to the House of Hope for Alcoholics, a shelter house for recovering alcoholics, only from 1960 to 1961.
 The Columbus chapter of United Commercial Travelers was noted as an early good steward of the house.
 It was first used for offices in 1920; one of the owners was the local Fraternal Order of Police, from 1953 to 1959.
 In 1963, it became a daycare center, which operated until 1997.
 It was sold the next year for $429,000.